edcarp/2021-10-11_ed-dash_workflows-snakemake/index.md

 # More detailed instructions (including how to fill these variables for an
 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
-venue: "Zoom"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
+venue: "University of Edinburgh"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-address: "Online"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+address: "online"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
 country: "gb"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the
 latitude: "55.96"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "-3.23"       # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "Oct 11-14, 2021"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "11-14 October, 2021"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "9:00 am - 5:00 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
+humantime: "09:00 - 17:00"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2021-10-11      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2021-10-14        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Sam Haynes", "Tim Booth"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]